 Many things in life would’ve come easier if we didn’t spend years banging our heads against the wall, not understanding how finances work.

-Understanding how it all works on a day to day level sets you up for a lifetime of money working for you, not against you.
+Understanding how it all works daily sets you up for a lifetime of money working for you, not against you.

 I learn best by doing.
-Telling me how something works over and over isn’t as impactful as executing one concrete example.
+Telling me how something works repeatedly isn’t as impactful as executing one concrete example.
 The real-life lessons stick.

 It does more for me than countless hypotheticals.